[Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 4 This conversation between Lee and Longstreet has been the subject of much debate.
 Taylor (Four Years, 102‑3), Venable (ibid., 108n), and Long (op. cit., 288, 294) were all of opinion that Lee ordered the assault to be made by the whole of the First Corps.
 Longstreet flatly denied this in Annals of the War, 431‑32, but in From Manassas to Appomattox, 386, he admitted that this was Lee's first intention.
 He went on to explain that he prevailed on the General to make the substitution.
 The language of Lee's report (O. R., 27, part 2, p320) bears Longstreet out.
-The conflict of testimony, like that over the origin of the left-flank movement by Indicates a West Point graduate and gives his Class.Jackson at Chancellorsville, is probably due to the fact that witnesses who say that Lee ordered the entire First Corps to make the assault probably heard only the early part of the interview.
+The conflict of testimony, like that over the origin of the left-flank movement by Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Jackson at Chancellorsville, is probably due to the fact that witnesses who say that Lee ordered the entire First Corps to make the assault probably heard only the early part of the interview.
 It is possible, though not probable, that Lee's consent to make a change in the column of assault was given subsequently to this conference.

 [decorative delimiter]